John Lloyd Miller: Career

 Miller's work in music video has won countless awards, including video of the year awards for Billboard Magazine, MusicRow, ACM Awards, CMA Awards, Cine Golden Eagle and CCMA.
 Several of John Lloyd Miller's videos appear in CMT's Greatest Videos of All Time, including Vince Gill, "One More Last Chance", Vince Gill, "Go Rest High on That Mountain", KT Oslin, "'80s Ladies", George Strait, "Check Yes or No", Travis Tritt, "More Than You'll Ever Know", and Garth Brooks', "The Dance", which is listed as in the top five all time.
 A six time CMA Award nominee, John Lloyd Miller is one of the top ten country music video directors of all time.

 In 1999 Miller collaborated with country music star Mark Collie to create what eventually became the critically acclaimed, award-winning film, "I Still Miss Someone."
 It was the first film portrayal of Johnny Cash.
 The film won awards around the world and was the only short film selected to be shown in the "30 Greatest Films of the Last 30 Years," alongside such films as "Blue Velvet", "Easy Rider", "Pulp Fiction" at the Woodstock Festival.

 Miller's has directed TV shows for HBO, VH1 and many more.
 As a screenwriter, Miller was contracted to write a series of three feature scripts for Dove Canyon Films.
 They include, "Saucer" an adaptation of New York Times Bestseller Stephen Coonts novel of the same name, "Butterfly Kisses" and "St. X Prep".
-He is a member of WGAe.
+He is a member of Writers Guild of America, East.